 Note 4: If using table salt, reduce to 1/2 teaspoon.

-Note 5: We love milk chocolate chips in these brownies, but know that these brownies are very sweet!
-If you'd like to control sweetness, use semi-sweet or even add nuts instead.
-This amount can be reduced to 1 cup if desired.
+Note 5: I love milk chocolate chips in these brownies, but if you'd like to control sweetness, use semi-sweet or even add nuts instead.
+The amount can also be reduced to 1 cup if desired.

 Note 6: Bake time will vary with a dark-colored metal pan or glass pan, so you'll just need to keep an eye on the brownies.
-Light-colored, shiny pans will produce the best results (they conduct heat much more evenly).
+Light-colored, shiny pans will produce the best results as they conduct heat more evenly.

-Nutrition information is for 36 very small brownies.
+Nutrition: The nutrition information is for 1/36 of the brownies.
 This is an appropriate size due to their richness.

 Serving: 1serving | Calories: 211kcal | Carbohydrates: 26g | Protein: 3g | Fat: 11g | Saturated Fat: 8g | Trans Fat: 1g | Cholesterol: 42mg | Sodium: 88mg | Potassium: 112mg | Fiber: 1g | Sugar: 18g | Vitamin A: 223IU | Vitamin C: 1mg | Calcium: 47mg | Iron: 1mg